An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Theoretical Baseline

 As such, $\underline{\underline{K}}^{(e)}$ does not yet equal Eq. \ref{eq:fd-laplacian}.
-The final step consists in assembling the linear system in the physical domain using the reference stiffness matrix.
+The final step consists of assembling the linear system in the physical domain using the reference stiffness matrix.
 In a cartesian mesh in two dimensions, an interior node is owned by four quadrilateral elements.
-If one carries out this assembly process, in fact an equivalent formulation can be obtained:
+If one carries out this assembly process an equivalent formulation can be obtained:

-The exact position of the one entries in the typically large and sparse matrix depends on the mesh topology as well as global numbering of the degrees of freedom.
+The exact position of the one entry in the typically large and sparse matrix depends on the mesh topology as well as the global numbering of the degrees of freedom.

-For the discretisation of other operators, a similar argument holds, as the shown procedure is irrespective of the choice of weak form or basis function.
-For example, one could discretise the gradient of a function $\nabla u$ using an upwind Finite Difference formulation, as for example in fluid mechanics for resolving convective terms.
+For the discretization of other operators, a similar argument holds, as the shown procedure is irrespective of the choice of weak form or basis function.
+For example, one could discretize the gradient of a function $\nabla u$ using an upwind Finite Difference formulation in fluid mechanics for resolving convective terms.
 An equivalent Finite Element method can be assembled by producing a weak form as given in the above example, choosing the same collocation method and carrying out the integration numerically.
 However, one important difference is that one cannot choose the test space to be equivalent to the trial space.
-This would yield a symmetric system which does not correspond to an upwind Finite Difference formulation and is also not stable in case of solving a pure advection equation.
+This would yield a symmetric system that does not correspond to an upwind Finite Difference formulation and is also not stable in the case of solving a pure advection equation.
 One must instead choose a test space with asymmetric test functions to account for the notion of an upwind node, thus yielding a Petrov Galerkin scheme \cite{brooksStreamlineUpwindPetrovGalerkin1982}.

 We can as a result summarise the FDM to be a special instance of the CG FEM.
-On the one hand integration is restricted to a collocation method and on the other hand the jacobian mapping from reference to physical elements is constant throughout the domain.
+On the one hand, integration is restricted to a collocation method and on the other hand the Jacobian mapping from reference to physical elements is constant throughout the domain.
 This close relationship has also been hinted at by analysis of boundary value problems by Thomèe \cite{thomeeFiniteDifferenceFinite1984}.